1. Purpose of policy

 8.4 The Returning Officer will not accept a nomination unless:

-(a) the nomination in the form specified in the official call for nominations
+(a) the nomination is in the form specified in the official call for nominations

-(b) the nomination is signed by 2 persons who are eligible to vote at the election in respect of which nomination is made
+(c) the nomination is signed by two persons who are eligible to vote at the election in respect of which nomination is made

-8.5 To ensure that voters are not subject to excessive or unsolicited campaigning messages, and that no candidate obtains an unfair advantage, any evidence of inappropriate behaviour by a candidate may result in the Returning Officer disqualifying them.
+8.5 To ensure that voters are not improperly influenced in voting or subject to excessive or unsolicited campaigning messages, and that no candidate obtains an unfair advantage, any evidence of inappropriate behaviour by a candidate may result in the Returning Officer disqualifying them.
 The requirements for student and staff behaviour are set out in the Student Charter and the Staff Code of Conduct – Governing Policy.

 8.6 If, following the close of nominations, the number of nominations does not exceed the number of persons to be elected, the Returning Officer will declare the person(s) nominated to be elected.